Amita Mercy Medical Center

 Amita Mercy Medical Center - Aurora, IL

 Amita Mercy Medical Center is an addiction treatment center located at 1325 North Highland Avenue in the 60506 zip code in Aurora, IL.
 It is operated by a private non-profit organization.
-Amita Mercy Medical Center provides buprenorphine detoxification, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Amita Mercy Medical Center include 12-step rehab, anger management and trauma counseling.
-Amita Mercy Medical Center also specializes in detox services and offers in-patient methamphetamines detoxification, inpatient alcohol detox and inpatient opioid detoxification.
-Amita Mercy Medical Center provides intensive outpatient drug treatment program, outpatient drug detox and regular outpatient drug treatment.
-It also provides residential drug abuse treatment, inpatient drug detox services and inpatient treatment for co-occurring mental health and drug use disorders.
+Amita Mercy Medical Center provides relapse prevention from naltrexone, buprenorphine detoxification and naltrexone administration.
+Some of the treatment approaches used by Amita Mercy Medical Center include brief intervention services, anger management and relapse prevention.
+Amita Mercy Medical Center also specializes in detox services and offers inpatient opioid detoxification, residential benzodiazepines detox and cocaine detox.
+Amita Mercy Medical Center provides intensive outpatient drug treatment program, outpatient drug rehab and regular outpatient drug treatment.
+It also provides inpatient drug detox services, residential drug use treatment and inpatient treatment for drug addiction and mental health diagnosis.

 Address: 1325 North Highland Avenue, Aurora, IL 60506